rohan-paul/monsterapi_test/README.md

 ✨ Develop a Pipeline for a RAG Chat Bot with Monster API within few minutes and without a single line of code.

-📌 Also no need to go through the headache of setting up GPU infrastructure and preparing the environment.
+📌 And also no need to go through the headache of setting up GPU infrastructure and preparing the environment.

 Its all taken care of by @monsterapis .
 Its simplified integration of LLM deployment with RAG-pipeline and chat User interface, allows for seamless user interaction with your own documents or knowledge-base.